At suburban Milwaukee school, ‘dress-wearing’ students must submit photos before the dance

 News At Other State Sites:

+- Deer damage is preventable in Door County with help from Dave’s Tree Services14 hours ago

+- Sturgeon Bay Breakfast Rotary celebrates 25 years of service15 hours ago

-- Anissa Weier found not guilty by mental disease in Slender Man stabbing4 hours ago
+- Anissa Weier found not guilty by mental disease in Slender Man stabbing20 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.

-Note: - UPDATE: Name released in Marathon Co. crash7 hours ago